 - If you choose to use the leading plugin for e-commerce sites, WooCommerce, you can also collect payments through Stripe and PayPal.
 This gives you an even easier way to apply content restriction to paying users.

 - You can integrate a number of third-party services, such as Mailchimp, into your membership site.

 - You’re also able to connect members through the use of groups.
 This lets you create complex sub-communities and grow your site further.

 You’ll also find lots of customization options within WP User Manager.
-For example, there’s seamless compatibility with WordPress, and you have full scope to change user access roles and rights.
-You can also add your registration forms almost anywhere on your site using shortcodes, Blocks, widgets, and more.
+For example, there’s seamless compatibility with WordPress.
+You have full scope to create customized membership rules with user access roles and rights.
+You’re also able to add your registration forms almost anywhere on your site using shortcodes, Blocks, widgets, and more.

 The core WP User Manager plugin is free forever, although a premium subscription will net you the most value.
 You can begin your journey from only $149 per year, and upgrading provides more features to work with based on the tier you choose.

 If you search for Elementor membership plugins, MemberPress will almost always be one of the perennial options.
 It has a massive user base, and plenty of functionality under the hood:

 - It provides the ability to set up paywalls, membership sites, premium content, and even a Learning Management System (LMS) if you wish.

 - The plugin provides a minimal setup procedure that involves adding products and a payment gateway at a minimum.

 - MemberPress provides robust access rules that let you create unique and custom roles based on your site’s requirements.